Tools I Use To Run My Blogs.

 I run an Airbnb business, and it certainly costed us a lot before we were able to "launch" it.
 Maintaining it is definitely not $1.36 a day.
 Covid19 pandemic caused our Airbnb income to stop.
 Blogging income continues, pandemic or not.

-Bonus: Once you can afford to outsource contents and pay for automation tools using your income from blogging, you don't have to work as much.
+Bonus: Once you can afford to outsource contents and pay for automation tools and professional plugins using your income from blogging, you don't have to work as much.